Motorcycle Accident Lawyer Mobile, AL

 - Broken bones - Bones in the face, hands, arms and other body parts are often broken or fractured in a motorcycle accident.
 Healing broken bones can often take weeks or months.
-During that time, you or a loved one might not be able to work.

 - Biker's Arm - Term used to describe injuries that occur when a motorcyclist is thrown forward and attempts to use his or her arms to reduce the impact.
 Biker's arm often results in permanent nerve damage to the arms or upper body.